dj2175/Bio-infra/README.md

 # Bio-infra
+This project aims to develop an eco-friendly, and durable  manufacturing process by leveraging cyanobacteria for CO2 fixation and CaCO3 production.

-This project aims to develop an eco-friendly, and durable  manufacturing process by leveraging cyanobacteria for CO2 fixation and CaCO3 production
+In the face of escalating climate change and waste management challenges, there is an urgent need for innovative solutions that address both carbon dioxide emissions and efficient utilization of agricultural waste.
+Traditional manufacturing processes for infrastructure materials  are resource-intensive and contribute significantly to environmental degradation.
+This project aims to develop an eco-friendly, cost-effective, and durable  manufacturing process by leveraging cyanobacteria for CO2 fixation and CaCO3 production, incorporating agricultural waste, sand, and gelatin, and enhancing hydrophobicity using water hyacinth leaf extract